 Welcome!
 I’m Sally McGraw.

-One day during my third grade language arts class, my teacher took me aside to tell me she thought I was an excellent writer.
-I carried that praise around in my heart for eight years before heading off to college to study creative writing, journalism, literature, composition, and poetry.
-After graduation, I spent 12 years crafting concise copy and telling engaging stories at various media companies, book publishers, and non-profits.
+I spent my college years studying creative writing, journalism, literature, composition, and poetry.
+(With a side order of a-cappella singing and post-adolescent geekery.)
+After graduation, I spent more than a decade crafting concise copy and telling engaging stories at various media companies, book publishers, and non-profits.
 Then in 2011, I felt ready to write, edit, and consult on my own terms, so I took a deep breath and plunged into the world of self-employment.

-Since then, I’ve written for newspapers, blogs, magazines, newsletters, and websites, expressing my opinion on a variety of topics and building a resume that I hope will impress the pants off of you.
-My daily blog has reached millions of readers across the globe, and my monthly fashion advice column appears in the Minneapolis Star Tribune.
-I’ve written two non-fiction books and ghostwritten two more.
-My articles have been featured on the Huffington Post and About.com, my blog has been highlighted by Marie Claire and Glamour, I’m a contributing editor at Adios Barbie, and my marketing and entrepreneurial advice regularly appears on the GoDaddy blog.
+Since then, I’ve written for newspapers, blogs, magazines, newsletters, and websites, meticulously building a resume that I hope will impress the pants off of you.
+I’ve taught a class on book proposals for CreativeLive that’s reached nearly 7,000 students.
+I’ve written three non-fiction books under my own name, and ghostwritten a dozen more.
+My style and body image blog has been read by millions of people across the globe, and for three years I wrote a monthly fashion advice column for the Minneapolis Star Tribune.
+My articles have been featured on the Huffington Post and About.com, my blog has been highlighted by Marie Claire and Glamour, I’m a contributing editor at Adios Barbie, and my marketing and entrepreneurial advice has appeared on the GoDaddy blog.

 Explore this page for more information about me: